Sunday, January 26, 2025

 Our APs didn't realize they were dressed alike.
 They even have matching ties on.

 Sister Creer had a dead battery.
 For her it was no problem.
 She pulled out her portable battery zapper and got her car going in no time.
-Russell said she should be the vehicle coordinator.
+Russell said she should have been the vehicle coordinator.

 We had 22 senior missionaries join us for dinner after our temple session.